-During the period, NZICA licensed 4 new auditors, granted 6 renewals, and cancelled 7 auditor licences and 2 audit firm registrations.
-It was noted that during the review period there were no audit firm registrations or licences where conditions were imposed or lifted, and no licences were suspended or lapsed.
+During the period, NZICA licensed 7 new auditors, granted 11 renewals, cancelled 5 auditor licences (all voluntary cancellations), registered 1 audit firm, and cancelled 1 audit firm registration.
+There were no auditor licences where conditions were imposed or removed, or licences that were suspended or lapsed during the review period.

-We reviewed changes to NZICA's systems, policies and procedures for processing and dealing with licence and registrations changes, from initial applications to modifications and cancellations, to ensure NZICA meets the prescribed minimum standards for accredited bodies.
+We reviewed changes to NZICA's systems, policies and procedures for processing and dealing with licence and registration changes, from initial applications to modifications and cancellations, to ensure NZICA meets the prescribed minimum standards for accredited bodies.
 We also reviewed a sample of the above licensing activity to determine whether the applications and requests were processed and assessed according to these systems, policies and procedures.

 In all instances we found the licensing assessments to be reasonable, well documented and processed in accordance with policies and procedures.
 All sampled licences and renewals were issued in accordance with the prescribed minimum standards, and the cancellations were appropriately managed.
-We concluded NZICA's membership, licensing and registration systems to be adequate and effective in the review period.
+We concluded that NZICA's membership, licensing and registration systems were adequate and effective in the review period.